quantifyearth/LIFE/method.md

 ### Generate area map

 For LIFE we need to know the actual area, not just pixel count.
-For this we generate a map that contains the area per pixel for a given latitude which is one pixel wide, and then we sweep that across for a given longitude.
+For this we generate a raster map that contains the area per pixel in meters for a given latitude.
+As a performance optimisation, this map is generated as a one pixel wide raster, as the values at all latitudes are the same.

 ```shark-run:layer-prep
 python3 ./prepare-layers/make_area_map.py --scale 0.016666666666667 --output /data/area-per-pixel.tif
 ```

 ### Differences maps

 In the algorithm we use need to account for map projection distortions, so all values in the AoHs are based on the area per pixel.
 To get the final extinction risk values we must remove that scaling.
 To do that we generate a map of area difference from current for the given scenario.

 ```shark-run:layer-prep